Toparvion/jmint/README.md

 Typical use cases of *jMint* include (but not restricted to) testing stage when some custom behavior should not (or even can not) be included into the source code.
 For example:
 - to reproduce complicated test cases by injecting side effects right into the running app;
 - to include simple stubs/mocks into the app at runtime;
-- to prevent undesired scenario;
+- to prevent undesired behavior;
+- to fix unpredictable/uncontrollable results (e.g. time or random dependent);
 - to add some logging to where it wasn't provided initially;
 - to fix a bug in a library without having its source code, etc
-- _(welcome to add yours one:wink:)_
+- _(welcome to add your use cases)_

 ## How does it work?

-jMint operates as Java agent - special kind of application that is launched by JVM and is able to modify byte code of classes being loaded by JVM.
+jMint operates as Java agent – special kind of application that is launched by (usually HotSpot) JVM and is able to modify byte code of classes being loaded by JVM.
-* First, **jMint** loads and parses the modifying behavior in the form of [**_droplet_**](#what-is-droplet) - Java source file describing the target of modification (class, method, etc) and the modifying code itself.
+* First, **jMint** loads and parses the modifying behavior in the form of [**_droplet_**](#what-is-droplet) – a Java source file describing the target of modification (class, method, etc) and the modifying code itself.
 * Then, at the time of target class loading, the modifying code gets compiled against the class and **jMint** passes it to JVM alongside with the original byte code just like if it was loaded in usual way.

 ## What is droplet?

 **Droplet** *(in the sense of injection)* is an ordinary Java source code file that is used by **jMint** to find out 2 things:

 1. The target of modification - a place in the application where the modification must be applied;